-The unfunded actuarial accrued liability (UAAL) of APRS increased from \$607 million as of December 31, 2019 to \$638 million as of December 31, 2020.
-Additionally, the funded ratio of APRS-actuarial value of assets divided by the actuarial accrued liability-increased from 58.4% to 58.6% as of December 31, 2020.
+The unfunded actuarial accrued liability (UAAL) of APRS increased from \$638 million as of December 31, 2020 to \$645 million as of December 31, 2021.
+The increase was less than expected due to the gain on the actuarial value of assets.
+The funded ratio of APRS-actuarial value of assets divided by the actuarial accrued liability-increased from 58.6% to 60.2% as of December 31, 2021.
 The funded status is one of many metrics used to show trends and develop future expectations about the health of a retirement system.
 The funded status measure itself is not appropriate for assessing the sufficiency of plan assets to cover the estimated cost of settling the plan's benefit obligations or assessing the need for or the amount of future contributions since it does not reflect normal cost contributions, the timing of amortization payments, or future experience other than expected.